Home » Power BI Visuals » Unshared Y-axis for small multiple charts

 Small-Multiple-charts-Shared Y axis

-Now you can plot each small multiples chart against a different y-axis and then change the automatic scaling of each axis.
+Now, you have the capability to plot each small multiples chart against a different y-axis and then change the automatic scaling of each axis.

 Go to the Y-axis property and turn off the Shared Y-axis, by default its turn on.